 Accounts are available to U.S. residents, 18 years or older, who live in the market area.
 The Bank’s online application uses Zip Codes to determine market area eligibility.
 (The bank’s online application is time sensitive, so I have not provided a direct link.)

-The 15-month and 30-month CDs are not listed on the online application and must be opened in person at any of 11 Massachusetts branches located in Beverly, Byfield, Gloucester, Ipswich (2), Middleton, Newburyport, Rockport, Rowley, Salisbury, and Topsfield.
+While a limited number of the Bank’s products can be opened online, the 30-month CD must be opened in person at any of 14 Massachusetts branches located in Beverly, Boxford, Gloucester, Hamilton, Ipswich (2), Middleton, Newburyport (2), Rockport (2), Rowley, Salisbury, and Topsfield.

-Institution for Savings also has six Educational School Banks located in Beverly, Boxford, Byfield, Ipswich, Newburyport, and Topsfield.
-These Educational School Banks are open when school is in session, with limited hours of operation..
+Institution for Savings also has five Educational School Banks located in Beverly, Boxford, Byfield, Ipswich, and Newburyport.
+These Educational School Banks are open when school is in session, with limited hours of operation.

-Institution for Savings has an overall health rating of "A+" at DepositAccounts.com, with a Texas Ratio of 3.54% (excellent) as of June 30, 2015.
-In the past year, Institution for Savings has increased its total deposits by $388.72 Million, an excellent annual growth rate of 26.96%.
-Please refer to our financial overview of Institution for Savings for more details.
+Institution for Savings has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 2.23% (excellent) based on September 30, 2017 data.
+In the past year, Institution for Savings has increased its total non-brokered deposits by $452.81 million, an excellent annual growth rate of 20.97%.
+Please refer to our financial overview of Institution for Savings (FDIC Certificate # 90250) for more details.

 In 1820, 34 prominent citizens of the City of Newburyport sent a request to the Massachusetts General Court requesting to incorporate an institution "for the purpose of receiving money on deposit and investing the same to the best advantage of the owners thereof."